Taiwan evacuates hotel to sterilise it after rare COVID outbreak

 Taiwan has kept the pandemic well under control because of early and effective prevention, including largely closing its borders.
 Most cases have been imported from abroad, though the island has reported sporadic domestic infections in recent months.

-Since last week it has reported COVID-19 infections in nine freighter pilots from Taiwan's largest carrier, China Airlines Ltd (2610.TW), some of whom had been staying at the Novotel Taipei Taoyuan International Airport hotel, now being evacuated.
+Since last week it has reported COVID-19 infections in nine freighter pilots from Taiwan’s largest carrier, China Airlines Ltd, some of whom had been staying at the Novotel Taipei Taoyuan International Airport hotel, now being evacuated.
 They are thought to have been infected overseas.

 Health Minister Chen Shih-chung told reporters that an infected hotel worker was in intensive care and that the government had decided to move all 412 people at the hotel, including pilots and staff, to a centralised quarantine facility for tests.